SMART METERS AND RENTED PROPERTY: EVERYTHING YOU NEED TO KNOW

 If you pay the bills for the gas or electricity in your rented home, you can choose to have a smart meter installed.
 Many homes can upgrade to a smart meter right now - but where you live, the type of home you live in, and the age and type of your existing meter may mean that your energy supplier will take a little longer to get yours to you.

-Do I need the landlord’s permission to install a smart meter?
+Do I need the landlord’s permission for a smart meter?

 If you pay the bills for the gas or electricity in your rented home, you can choose to have a smart meter installed.